wincent/masochist/content/wiki/Testing whether a bit is set.md

 ---
 tags: c objective.c wiki
+title: Testing whether a bit is set
 ---

-I originally posted this to my [weblog](/wiki/weblog) as an article titled, "[Clever boolean return trick](http://wincent.com/a/about/wincent/weblog/archives/2007/05/clever_boolean.php)".
+I originally posted this to my [weblog](/wiki/weblog) as an article titled, "[Clever boolean return trick](http://typechecked.net/a/about/wincent/weblog/archives/2007/05/clever_boolean.php)".
 I'm now reposting the contents here for completeness of the [wiki](/wiki/wiki).

 # The clever boolean return trick